elchericito/redfast-docs/docs/1-CLICK INTEGRATIONS/crm/adobe-aep-ajo.md

    3. Monitor incoming requests to verify successful integration

 Once the Custom HTTP Action is running within your journeys, the specified property name and values will be synced in real-time with Redfast for the specified user.
 This allows you to create user segments utilizing these properties and target specific prompts to be triggered when users are within your apps.

+## Adobe Analytics

+Redfast can send prompt interaction events via the Adobe Experience Platform Web SDK (alloy.js) for users on your web platforms.
+These events include impressions, goals, declines, dismisses, timeouts, custom\_goals, and holdouts.
+Contact your Customer Success Manager for instructions to enable this feature, as there is some configuration required before events can be sent to your data stream.